emre1702/TDS-V/README.md

 After that you can open the CMD prompt, cd to minify.js and use this command:
 `node minify.js`
 That will update your script.js which you can use for your server after that.

-# Changelogs:

-### 03.10.2017:
-- added cam-shake on bomb-explode

-### 01.10.2017:
-- cursor-toggle on DEL now (instead of ALT)
-- flash blip on bomb-plant

-### 21.09.2017:
-- fixed many things on lobby-leave and death
-- added cursor-info on welcome-message
-- fixed animation-cancel on bomb-plant/-defuse
-- fixed no bomb if no terrorist in countdown-start
-- fixed wrong map-infos
-- released bomb-mode
-**Thanks to Pluz. for testing with me**

-### 20.09.2017:
-- added bomb-mode Beta
-- added killingspree (only HP and armor bonus right now)
-- better sync of opp-aiming
-- map-info now in middle of the screen

-You can find older changelogs in discord.